suhel2112/CDO-Innovation-Hub/AI-Agents/Medium-Agentic-AI-Digest/Readme.md

 🚀 Execution Flow

-GitHub Actions starts on schedule
+1.GitHub Actions starts on schedule

-Python environment is set up
+2.Python environment is set up

-Dependencies are installed
+3.Dependencies are installed

-medium_agent.py runs
+4.medium_agent.py runs

-Articles from the last 7 days are collected
+5.Articles from the last 7 days are collected

-Digest email is composed
+6.Digest email is composed

-Email is delivered to your inbox
+7.Email is delivered to your inbox

 📬 Example Output (Plain Text)
 Weekly Agentic AI Digest — 3 New Articles